diehlpk/diehlpk.github.io/_posts/blog/2021-01-19-word-count-latex.md

 6910
 {% endhighlight %}

 However, only the total word count is printed to the terminal.
-Sometimes, more details are needed, e.g. the word count in the text, the wourd count of the captions, or the amount of floating environments.
+Sometimes, more details are needed, e.g. the word count in the text, the word count of the captions, or the amount of floating environments.
 Here, [texcount](https://app.uio.no/ifi/texcount/) provides much more details

 {% highlight bash %}
 texcount -inc -total template.tex